WillWelker/pi-temporal-camera/README.md

 https://github.com/WillWelker/pi-temporal-camera/blob/master/node-red/flows_nodered.json
 You can copy the line of code from this file and import it into Node Red.

-###Bash Scripts
+### Bash Scripts
-There are two bash script that need tp be placed into your /.node-red/ directory. https://github.com/WillWelker/pi-temporal-camera/tree/master/bash We need count-images.sh and make-gif.sh.
+There are two bash scripts that need tp be placed into your /.node-red/ directory. https://github.com/WillWelker/pi-temporal-camera/tree/master/bash We need count-images.sh and make-gif.sh.
 As always, read a script carufully before executing it.
 These are fairly simple and well commented.
 If you are using the usual path of /home/pi/.node-red/ then no changes need to be made.
 But if you have it installed at a different location, you will need to adjust the file paths in the scripts, exec nodes and template nodes.